WoTTsecurity/agent/docs/examples/screenly/README.md

 ## Securing Screenly OSE management page access with WoTT credentials

-You will now need to navigate to the Screenly management page.
-This is the IP address displayed on the front of the Screenly device (or is the `inet` address when running the command `ifconfig` in the Screenly OSE terminal).
+You will now need to navigate to the Screenly OSE management page.
+This is the IP address displayed on the front of the Screenly OSE device (or is the `inet` address when running the command `ifconfig` in the device's terminal).

 Navigate to Settings: